viktor-silakov/playwright-mcp-advanced/README.md

   --block-service-workers      block service workers --browser <browser>          browser or chrome channel to use, possible
                                values: chrome, firefox, webkit, msedge.
-  --browser-agent <endpoint>   Use browser agent (experimental).
-  --caps <caps>                comma-separated list of capabilities to enable,
+  --caps <caps>                comma-separated list of additional capabilities
-                               possible values: tabs, pdf, history, wait, files, install.
-Default is all.
+                               to enable, possible values: vision, pdf.
   --cdp-endpoint <endpoint>    CDP endpoint to connect to.
   --config <path>              path to the configuration file.
   --device <device>            device to emulate, for example: "iPhone 15" --electron                   enable Electron application support, requires
                                --cdp-endpoint
-  --executable-path <path>     path to the browser executable.
   --extension                  run in extension mode, starts CDP relay server
                                for Chrome extension
+  --executable-path <path>     path to the browser executable.
   --headless                   run browser in headless mode, headed by default --host <host>                host to bind server to.
 Default is localhost.
 Use
                                0.0.0.0 to bind to all interfaces.